Machine learning model training

 Which product should I use for identity resolution?

 The specific details of identity resolution can vary greatly from company to company.
 In the first place, you must consider how much customer data your firm has exclusive access to.
 Data is gold, and you may not want to share it with a third-party system, preferring instead to operate your identity resolution in house with an integrated data warehouse or similar.
 In general, the rule of thumb is to begin with deterministic matching to start, and then explore other options if your system has sufficient volume.

 On the other hand, if you don't have sufficient data to generate demographic insights or filter redundancies, you should certainly look at third-party support.
 As identity resolution increases in power with more data, these services allow you to maximize your leverage in the data marketplace.
 Their expansive profiles can quickly render relevant demographic information when your own might be scarce.

-Another consideration is local laws regarding data privacy.
-Many jurisdictions have existing regulations on personal data, and further laws are likely as the internet becomes ever more a part of our lives.
-Whether within your own company or contracting another, it is important to keep in mind that privacy must be respected and tools should be flexible enough to accommodate any changes to the scope of privacy law.
+Another consideration is laws regarding data privacy e.g. GDPR, CCPA, etc. Many jurisdictions have existing regulations on personal data, and further laws are likely as the internet becomes ever more a part of our lives.
+Whether within your own company or contracting another, it is important to keep in mind that privacy must be respected and tools should be flexible enough to accommodate any changes to the scope of privacy regulations.